Visit Historic Halifax

 Located on the Roanoke River, the town of Halifax developed into a commercial and political center at the time of the American Revolution.
 North Carolina's Fourth Provincial Congress met in Halifax in the spring of 1776.
 On April 12 that body unanimously adopted a document later called the "Halifax Resolves," which was the first official action by an entire colony recommending independence from England.

-During our regular hours of operation, a self-guided walking tour of the site includes several authentically restored and furnished buildings including the 1838 Jail, the 1790 Eagle Tavern and the Underground Railroad Trail.
+During our regular hours of operation, guided tours of the site include several authentically restored and furnished buildings.
+Also, a self-guided walking tour of the site is available, which includes access to the 1838 Jail, the 1790 Eagle Tavern and the Underground Railroad Trail.
 Historic Halifax frequently features costumed historical interpreters and craft demonstrations that bring the early history of the Roanoke Valley to life.
+Most Saturdays feature living-history activities in addition to the tour options.

 Location and Hours